lu-w/pyauto/README.md

 ```

 For a larger example on how to use this module, look at the [example of the criticality recognition program](https://github.com/lu-w/criticality-recognition/blob/main/inputs/example_fuc_2_3.py).

-# TODO

-- make an installable python module out of this

 # Plans for module
 - implement functions that abstract creation of commonly used objects (e.g. geometry etc.)